Richard Wilkins (TV presenter): Personal life

+Wilkins also holds dual New Zealand and Australian citizenship.

 Wilkins has five children to four different mothers.
 His eldest child has Down syndrome and was born in New Zealand when Wilkins was 18 years old and the mother was 16 years old.
 Wilkins has spoken about his difficulty trying to raise a child with Down syndrome at such a young age.
 Wilkins' son, Christian, is a model and actor.
 His youngest child, a daughter, is with fashion designer Collette Dinnigan, whom he dated in the early 2000s before breaking up in 2004.

 Wilkins dated television actress Rebecca Gibney in the late 1980s.
 They broke up when Gibney discovered that he was cheating on her with a flight attendant, who he subsequently ended up marrying.
 Despite this, Gibney holds no hard feelings towards him.

 Wilkins tested positive to COVID-19 on 12 March 2020, in the early stages of the COVID-19 pandemic in Australia.
 Five days earlier, he had been in contact with Rita Wilson, one of the first known celebrities to contract the coronavirus.